citrix/citrix-daas-rest-go/citrixquickdeploy/docs/Properties.md

 HasServiceRequestId returns a boolean if a field has been set.

+### SetServiceRequestIdNil

+`func (o *Properties) SetServiceRequestIdNil(b bool)`

+ SetServiceRequestIdNil sets the value for ServiceRequestId to be an explicit nil

+### UnsetServiceRequestId
+`func (o *Properties) UnsetServiceRequestId()`

+UnsetServiceRequestId ensures that no value is present for ServiceRequestId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)